tjgore/codetype/content/articles/php-array.md

 {{<contentTitle title="array_diff">}}

-Compare 2 or more arrays and return an array with the elements present in the 1st array that are not in the other arrays.
+Compare 2 or more arrays and returns an array with the elements present in the 1st array that are not in the other arrays.
 Syntax: `array_diff(array, array) :array`

 <span></span>